neomutt/neomutt.github.io/_dev/coding-style.md

 * define functions with underscores like `void mutt_account_unsetpass (..)`

+* what a function does *should* be clear without the need to look into ites implementation - that means use expressive names!

+* No global variable is a good variable - therefore avoid them.

+* Explain with comments what a function does.
+That includes:

+    - the return value and their meaning

+    - parameters and their meaning

 * Use only `/* Comment */` style comments.
 Don't use single line comments (`// Comment`)